Kayanski/lightpanda-technical-assignment/README.md

 # Http Client

-This library is an HTTP Client used that can
+This library is a simple HTTP Client.
+It responds to the following assignment : <https://gist.github.com/krichprollsch/b75fd0d73a30e7322e37f09420b27792>.

 ## Features